Smart Fiberglass Solutions Contact Us Now

 Tensile Strength and Crack Resistance

 Tensile strength determines how much stress the reinforcement can absorb before failure.
-In waterproofing systems, higher tensile strength helps:
+In waterproofing systems, higher tensile strength helps resist substrate movement, bridge small cracks, and prevent micro-cracks from spreading.

 Elongation and Flexibility